DevOps-CSC519-591-791/DevOps-M3/README.md

   - File `updateRedisIps.js` is called by `deploy_all_slavers.sh`.
 It will add a new ip address to Redis.
   - File `slavers` stores the information of all created AWS EC2 instances.
 It is used to automatically configure all production environments when Jenkins build is pass.
   - File `package.json` is a configure file for node.js.
-  - File `ec2_creator.sh` is a shell file.
-Basically, you can run `bash ec2_creator.sh`.
-And then a new AWS EC2 instance with production environment and our simple node.js application will be built.

  - Folder `flag_selector` store the scripts and view pages of feature flag selection.
   - File `form.html` is a view page for feature flag selection and alert.